MartyC-137/martyc-137.github.io/_posts/2023-01-08-python-storedprocedures-snowflake.md

 -- ["cantelope","tangerine"]
 ```

 You can also do this entirely in Python if you prefer, and the stored procedure will be saved in Snowflake.
+I prefer this method as it allows you to easily print a tabular output.
 First, lets import our modules and connect to Snowpark:

 ```py
 import os, snowflake